-One of Valerie’s greatest strengths is her ability to connect with clients, understanding their perspective, to create a safe and trusting therapeutic relationship.
+One of Valerie’s greatest strengths is her ability to connect with other people, understanding their perspective, to create a safe and trusting therapeutic relationship.
 In this warm and nonjudgmental atmosphere, Valerie works with clients to develop a toolbox of strategies to support them toward their goals.

-Valerie has taught mindfulness since 2004 which remains a cornerstone of her practice.
-She uses mindfulness to increase awareness, acceptance and self-compassion, and to support mental health when shown to be effective.
+Valerie has taught mindfulness since 2004 and mindfulness-based cognitive therapy (MBCT) since 2010 which remain a cornerstone of her practice.
+She uses mindfulness to increase awareness, acceptance, and self-compassion, and to support mental health when shown to be effective.
 She also draws on dialectic behaviour therapy, emotionally-focused therapy and interpersonal therapies.
-Valerie currently works in the Ontario Structured Psychotherapy (Mindability) program providing cognitive behavioural therapy to people dealing with anxiety, depression, panic, avoidance, obsessive-compulsive disorder and trauma.
-She works with individuals of all ages, including children, adolescents, adults and families.
-She values diversity, including working with people across the gender spectrum.
+Valerie has been working in the Ontario Structured Psychotherapy program since 2018 providing cognitive behavioural therapy to people dealing with anxiety, depression, panic, avoidance, obsessive-compulsive disorder, and trauma including treating PTSD.
+She works with individuals of all ages, including children, adolescents, adults, and families.
+She values diversity in all of its forms, including working with people from marginalized communities.

-Valerie holds a Master’s Degree in psychology (neuroscience), in which she studied the effects of mindfulness on health and well-being.
-She also holds a Master’s Degree in social work.
-She is a member of the Ontario College of Social Workers and Social Service Workers, and the Canadian Association of Social Workers.
+Valerie holds a Master’s Degree in Psychology (neuroscience), in which she studied the effects of mindfulness on health and well-being.
+She also holds a Master’s Degree in Social Work.
+She is a member of the Ontario College of Social Workers and Social Service Workers and the Ontario Association of Social Workers.